GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 | `\'`   | Single quote   |
 | `\"`   | Double quote   |

-Not just to escape from unwanted operation, escape character is also used to code a single long line of code into short consecutive multi-line code.
+Not just to escape from string and to perform operation, escape character is also used to code a single long line of code into short consecutive multi-line code.

 ## None
 An data with no value regardless of data type.
 Although `None` can be used as `False` in Boolean logic conditioning, `None` and `False` is completely different even in Boolean concept.